 The weightlessness; the complete and utter silence; the total lack of sensory stimulation provides the perfect environment for our bodies and minds to completely unwind.
 This enhanced relaxation helps us sleep deeper for days following a float session.

-2. Floating Reduces Stress Chemicals
+2. Floating Reduces Stress Hormones

 Whilst cortisol is involved in regulating metabolism and plays an important role in our body’s immune system functioning, maintaining healthy cortisol levels is key to protecting our mental and physical health.
 Chronically high cortisol levels are a symptom of stress and often poor sleep.
 And it’s a vicious circle – too much cortisol also contributes to sleep issues and other health problems such as: